ihrwein/ihrwein.github.io/_posts/2014-12-05-blog-without-ruby.md

 It says, build a Docker image from my Dockerfile, mount the current directory as /src into the container and create a port binding between the host and the container.

+You have to bootstrap it first:

+{% highlight bash %}
+$ fig run jekyll build
+{% endhighlight %}

 Now, you can start your own Jekyll server with the following command:

 {% highlight bash %}